At Blue Cross Blue Shield of Michigan, we believe in finding effective and low-cost medications for our members. That's why we use step therapy.

 - If the second medication doesn't work, your doctor may suggest another option.

 We'll check to see if you've tried two drug options before approving another medication.

 If you don't follow the procedure for step therapy, the drug may cost you more, or may not be covered at all.

 What if my prescription requires step therapy?

-You can also start the approval process yourself by filling out and sending in a coverage determination form.
+- You can also start the approval process by completing the coverage determination form.

 How do I know if a prescription requires step therapy?